InMediaRes Productions: History

-In 2003, Loren L. Coleman created the company InMediaRes Productions, which he founded with Heather Coleman, Randall Bills, Tara Bills, and Philip DeLuca.
-InMediaRes received their licence for the electronic publication of Classic Battletech fiction from WizKids in the fall of 2003.
-They made an announcement that year at GenCon 36 and had their full website, BattleCorps.com, ready to go a year later in August 2004.
-InMediaRes kicked things off with the fiction of founders Bills and Coleman, and from there, month-by-month they continued with their electronic delivery model.
-InMediaRes announced their plans to create a similar "Holostreets" web site for Shadowrun fiction in 2005 but have not done so.
-Some of the fiction from the BattleCorps website has made it to print as Battletech Corps Vol. 1: The Corps (2008) and Battletech Corps Vol. 2: First Strike (2010) – following some changes to InMediaRes' licence in 2007 and 2008.
+Loren L. Coleman founded the company InMediaRes Productions in 2003 with Heather Coleman, Randall Bills, Tara Bills, and Philip DeLuca.
+InMediaRes obtained a license from WizKids in fall 2003 for the electronic publication of fiction from Classic Battletech.
+InMediaRes announced this at GenCon 36 that year and their full website, BattleCorps.com, was ready one year later in August 2004.
+InMediaRes started by publishing the fiction written by founders Bills and Coleman, and continued month-by-month with an electronic delivery model.
+InMediaRes announced their intentions in 2005 to begin a similar "Holostreets" website for Shadowrun fiction but this was never completed.
+After changes to the license for InMediaRes in 2007 and 2008, some of the fiction from the BattleCorps website was published in print as Battletech Corps Vol. 1: The Corps (2008) and Battletech Corps Vol. 2: First Strike (2010).

-In 2007, Rob Boyle and Bills tried to buy FanPro LLC from Fantasy Productions, and when that did not work out WizKids stepped in to mediate; although they were not willing to let Boyle and Bills create a new company, they were willing to give the Battletech and Shadowrun licenses to InMediaRes.
-After acquiring the rights to both FASA games, InMediaRes took on Boyle and Bills as regular staff – which had been part of the agreement with WizKids.
-Boyle remained as the Shadowrun Line Editor for the next few years, while Bills became a Managing Director of InMediaRes.
-InMediaRes created a subsidiary to hold their new gaming rights: Catalyst Game Labs.
-InMediaRes placed a higher value on electronic material, and in 2007 started charging for Catalyst's Shadowrun releases.
+Rob Boyle and Bills tried to purchase FanPro LLC from Fantasy Productions in 2007, and when that deal fell through WizKids came to mediate; although they would not allow Boyle and Bills to start a new company, they did give the Battletech and Shadowrun licenses to InMediaRes.
+With the rights to both FASA games, Boyle and Bills joined InMediaRes as regular staff as part of their agreement with WizKids.
+Boyle stayed as the line editor on Shadowrun for a few years, and Bills left the line director of Battletech to take on the role of a Managing Director of InMediaRes.
+InMediaRes created a subsidiary to hold the game rights they had acquired: Catalyst Game Labs.
+InMediaRes highly valued electronic material, and in 2007 started charging for Shadowrun releases from Catalyst.